Director of Operations and Facilities

 Areo has a BFA in Musical Theatre from The University of Cincinnati College-Conservatory of Music.
 In her free time, you can find her performing, running in NYC parks, doing yoga, writing, or cooking gluten-free.
 She volunteers her time with the West Side Youth Ministry and also works with Pure Creative Arts (non-profit arts outreach organization) which uses arts outreach and mentorship as a vessel to inspire young people to recognize and embrace their identities in Christ.

-Senior Director for Faith and Work
+Senior Director of Discipleship/Faith & Work

 Originally from Finland, and after living in ten different countries, Milla Nieminen joined the West Side staff in August 2018.
-She received her Master of Science in Economic and Business Administration from Aalto University School of Business?ESCP Europe and spent 12 years in global sales and marketing and strategy roles in the technology industry.
+She received her Master of Science in Economic and Business Administration from Aalto University School of Business and ESCP-Europe, and spent 12 years in global sales and marketing and strategy roles in the technology industry.
 Milla also received a Master in Science in Marriage and Family Therapy from Fuller Theological Seminary and was in ministry work in a church setting in Los Angeles for six years before moving to New York City.
 Hebrews 11:8, where it talks about Abraham and how by faith he “obeyed and went, even though he did not know where he was going,” has become her slogan for life.
 “Following Jesus is the biggest adventure ever,” she says.
 “I’m excited to see what He has for me here in New York.”

 Milla enjoys fitness classes such as pilates and barre, loves hiking and walks on the beach.
 Irving Farm and Joe Coffee are quickly become favorite coffee spots on the Upper West Side.
 Her favorite way to spend an evening is “around delicious food, great wine and good conversation.”